Blind Spot (Justified): Plot

 Ava (Joelle Carter) is shopping at a hardware store when Johnny Crowder (David Meunier) appears, asking for certain items for Bo Crowder, who is about to be released.
+He insinuates that Bo plans to use the items to kill Ava in revenge, but she nonchalantly offers to pay for him.
 Noting his intentions, Helen Givens (Linda Gehringer) threatens Johnny with a shotgun to leave the store.
-While talking to Raylan (Timothy Olyphant), Ava says that she is on probation and can't leave Kentucky.
+While talking to Raylan (Timothy Olyphant), Ava says that she is on probation and can't leave Kentucky, also admitting that she still feels shame for killing her husband.
 While they sleep, an assassin enters the house and tries to kill both of them but Raylan kicks the assassin out of the house and shoots at him, wounding him but the assassin escapes.

 Raylan and Sheriff Hunter Mosley (Brent Sexton) decide to question Johnny about his possible involvement, citing his indirect threat at the hardware store.
-During the trip, Mosley confesses to Raylan his personal quest in finding Henry Crowder, who raped and killed his niece.
+During the trip, Mosley confesses to Raylan his personal quest in finding Henry Crowder, who raped and killed his ten-year-old niece eight years earlier.
 They confront Johnny at a bar, finding no evidence that he was the assassin.
 Johnny admits having threatened Ava as a way to warn her to escape from Bo.
 Raylan then takes Ava to his office so she can be put in safe protection, where she runs into Winona (Natalie Zea).
 There, Mullen (Nick Searcy) angrily reprimands Raylan for sleeping with Ava as well as putting her life in danger when he shot in the house.